Use guides when you need practical help. For product news and essays, see the Blog.

 When you have a box of 200, 500, or 1,000+ old photos, the digitization step is the real time commitment.
 Here is how to triage, set up a scanning station, and batch scan and restore efficiently.

-Archive WorkflowOrganizing a Large Collection
+Archive WorkflowOrganizing a Large Collection (After Scanning)

 Once the scans exist: triage tiers, batch sizing by plan, naming conventions, and how to bring the family in.